thaxkk/peaceful-workspace-intelligence/README.md

-Markdown# 🕊️ Peaceful Workspace Intelligence
+# 🕊️ Peaceful Workspace Intelligence

 An AI-powered workplace communication assistant that detects toxic or impolite messages and rewrites them into professional, friendly, or concise alternatives — available in both Thai and English.